cl4es/cl4es.github.io/_posts/2019-11-20-OpenJDK-Startup-Update.md

 One obvious cause for larger applications taking seconds to start are the overheads related to class loading, linking and bytecode verification.
 When loading and linking classes the runtime might also spend time generating bytecode behind the scenes.

-Using [AppCDS](https://blog.codefx.org/java/application-class-data-sharing/) or [Dynamic CDS](https://openjdk.java.net/jeps/350) can often reduce startup time by 20-50%.
+By storing the resulting data in ways the JVM can easily deal with, [AppCDS](https://blog.codefx.org/java/application-class-data-sharing/) or [Dynamic CDS](https://openjdk.java.net/jeps/350) can often reduce startup time by 20-50%.
 Not everyone will end up deploying App- or Dynamic CDS, and even if they did the sweet spot might not be to include _everything_ your app might ever use.

 So while there's good work being done to make CDS even better, there's also a good case to optimize class loading etc in the _absense_ of CDS.
 And there's been plenty of improvements: